rarible/protocol/docs/getting-started/managing-sdk.md

 }
 ```

-Setup of an App is pretty easy, you basically don't have to change anything there, but if you're curious - SdkWalletConnector is a file where we create buttons from a connector that we defined in the first step.
+Setup of an App is pretty easy, you basically don't have to change anything there, but if you're curious — SdkWalletConnector is a file where we create buttons from a connector that we defined in the first step.

 It's responsible for showing a different view according to the current connection state.
-If the user has not connected his wallet yet it will show a different view, and if he has connected his wallet it will show a Component function, which in that is just desired page, on which we'll be able to use an SDK.
+If the user has not connected his wallet, yet it will show a different view, and if he has connected his wallet it will show a Component function, which in that is just the desired page, on which we'll be able to use an SDK.

-SDKContext is just a wrapper that holds information about sdk, wallet, and connection so you can easily, and without any trouble use it on every page.
+SDKContext is just a wrapper that holds information about SDK, wallet, and connection, so you can easily, and without any trouble, use it on every page.

 ```typescript
 // Just like that